 Finn Residence Hall

 Finn is a four-story, Y-Shaped building with three wings, located across the street from Safeway.
-Students live in mini-suites, with a shared toilet and shower area, and a sink and vanity in each double room.
-Approximately 30 students live on each of the twelve wings, with one Community Facilitator on each wing.
+Residents live in mini-suites, with a shared toilet and shower area, and a sink and vanity in each double room.
+Approximately 30 residents live on each of the twelve wings, with one Community Facilitator on each wing.

-In the space directly outside of the buiding, a gas grill area and patio seating are available to Finn residents.
+In the space directly outside of the building, a gas grill area and patio seating are available to Finn residents.

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator(s), and Assistant Resident Director(s).
+Each RLC is coordinated by a Leadership Team composed of a live-in Resident Director, Faculty Director, Spirituality Facilitator(s), and Assistant Resident Director(s).
 Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.